-- 2.6.4.6 Where the look-through approach cannot be applied to collective investment entities or investments packaged as funds, the SCR may be calculated on the basis of the target underlying asset allocation of the collective investment entity or fund, provided such a target allocation is available to the insurer at the level of granularity necessary for calculating the SCR, and the underlying assets are managed according to this target allocation.
-For the purpose of this calculation for QIS4, data groupings may be used, provided they are applied in a prudent manner, and that the extent to which they are used is discussed and agreed with the FSA in advance of the QIS4 calculations being performed. - 2.6.4.7 Where this approach is not possible and for all collective investments to which the look-through approach could not be applied, the equity type 2 charge shall be applied.
-In such cases, insurers shall discuss this with the FSA, and demonstrate why it has not been possible, in advance of the QIS4 calculations being performed. - 2.6.4.8 Where external asset management firms may delay publicising the fund composition, affected insurers or reinsurers shall ensure that they are able to access the information required to identify the nature of all underlying assets in line with the requirements to monitor their solvency positions.
+2.4.4.7 Where the look-through approach cannot be applied to collective investment entities or investments packaged as funds, or it is not proportional to do so, the SCR may be calculated on the basis of the target underlying asset allocation of the collective investment entity or fund, provided such a target allocation is available to the insurer at the level of granularity necessary for calculating the SCR, and the underlying assets are managed according to this target allocation.
+For the purpose of this calculation for QIS5, data groupings may be used, provided they are applied in a prudent manner, and that the extent to which they are used is discussed and agreed with the FSA in advance of the QIS5 calculations being performed.

-2.6.5.
+Equity type 2 charge approach

+2.4.4.8 Where the full look-through approach and target underlying asset allocation approach cannot be applied, the collective investment entity or fund shall be treated as equity type 2.
+In such cases, insurers shall discuss this with the FSA, and demonstrate why it has not been possible, in advance of the QIS5 calculations being performed.

+2.4.5.
 Interest Rate Risk

-- 2.6.5.1 Interest rate risk is caused by the sensitivity of the value of any assets, liabilities and financial investments to fluctuations in the term structure of interest rates or interest rate volatility, whether valued by mark-to-model or mark-to-market techniques. - 2.6.5.2 Direct property investments, equity investments and investments in related entities should not be considered to be interest rate sensitive. - 2.6.5.3 Assets sensitive to interest rate movements will include, but are not limited to, fixed-income investments, financing instruments (for example loan capital), policy loans, interest rate derivatives and any insurance assets. - 2.6.5.4 Consideration should be given to the fact that callable bonds, and other types of interest rate structures, may not be called by the issuer in the event that spreads widen or interest rates increase.
-This may have an impact on the duration of the asset. - 2.6.5.5 The discounted value of future cash flows, particularly in the valuation of technical provisions, will be sensitive to a change in the rate at which those cash flows are discounted.
+- 2.4.5.1 Interest rate risk is caused by the sensitivity of the value of any assets, liabilities and financial investments to fluctuations in the term structure of interest rates or interest rate volatility, whether valued by mark-to-model or mark-to-market techniques. - 2.4.5.2 Direct property investments, equity investments and investments in related entities should not be considered to be interest rate sensitive.

+- 2.4.5.3 Assets sensitive to interest rate movements will include, but are not limited to, fixed-income investments, financing instruments (for example loan capital), policy loans, interest rate derivatives and any insurance assets. - 2.4.5.4 Consideration should be given to the fact that callable bonds, and other types of interest rate structures, may not be called by the issuer in the event that spreads widen or interest rates increase.
+This may have an impact on the duration of the asset. - 2.4.5.5 The discounted value of future cash flows, particularly in the valuation of technical provisions, will be sensitive to a change in the rate at which those cash flows are discounted.

-2.6.5.6 The capital requirement relating to interest rate risk is determined as the result of two pre-defined scenarios:
+2.4.5.6 The capital requirement relating to interest rate risk is determined as the result of two pre-defined scenarios:

-$Market{interest}^{Up} = \Delta BOF | Interest UpShock$ $Market{interest}^{Down} = \Delta BOF | Interest DownShock$ Where:
+$Market{interest}^{Up} = \Delta BOF | Interest UpShock$ $Market{interest}^{Down} = \Delta BOF | Interest DownShock$

-- $\Delta BOF$ is the change in the value of basic own funds, this does not include changes in the risk margin. - InterestUpShock is the instantaneous permanent revaluation of all interest rate sensitive items using altered term structures upwards. - InterestDownShock is the instantaneous permanent revaluation of all interest rate sensitive items using altered term structures downwards.
+- ΔBOF is the change in the value of basic own funds, this does not include changes in the risk margin. - InterestUpShock is the instantaneous permanent revaluation of all interest rate sensitive items using altered term structures upwards. - InterestDownShock is the instantaneous permanent revaluation of all interest rate sensitive items using altered term structures downwards.